oracle/node-oracledb/doc/api.md

 not to the sum of all round-trips.
 Time spent processing in node-oracledb before or after the completion of each round-trip is not counted.

+The `callTimeout` setting has no effect when using IPC connections, i.e. when node-oracledb is running on the same host as the Oracle Database Network listener.

 See [Database Call Timeouts](#dbcalltimeouts) for more information about limiting statement execution time, and also about limiting the time taken to open new connections.

+The default is 0, meaning that there is no timeout.

 This property was added in node-oracledb 3.0.
 An exception will occur if node-oracledb is not using Oracle client library version 18.1 or